andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

-      gel/c/C     - show list of strings as lines 'gel' needs a list of strings, e.g. 'fmap (fmap show) $' ger         - Curl send sting in line to localhost, show response get/T       - type hole.
-(Todo: should not affect undo)
+      gel/c/C     - show list of strings as lines 'gel' needs a list of strings, e.g. 'fmap (fmap show) $' ger         - Curl send sting in line to localhost, show response get/T       - type hole. at cursor/ in do block (Todo: should not affect undo) leader cv   - VirtualtextClear

 ## Hs API Explore